-Disability and Accessibility Services (DAS) administers hundreds of exams each semester which requires you to collaborate with our office and your professor.
+Student Accessibility Services (SAS) administers hundreds of exams each semester which requires you to collaborate with our office and your professor.

 In order for the process to run smoothly, please understand your responsibilities before taking exams at the testing center.
 Read on to learn about what is expected of students.

-All students using the Disability and Accessibility Services exam rooms are bound by the St. Lawrence University Honor Code which can be found in the student handbook.
+All students using the Student Accessibility Services exam rooms are bound by the St. Lawrence University Honor Code which can be found in the student handbook.

 Any student observed utilizing any unauthorized resource during an exam will be reported to the professor.

 The following items are not allowed in the exam room:

 Students must meet with their Student Accessibility Services advisor at the beginning of each semester, generally within the first two weeks of classes, to pick up their Individual Education Accommodation Plan (IEAP).
 Please email for an appointment at firstname.lastname@example.org

 Students must meet with each professor at the beginning of each semester, generally within the first two weeks of classes, to discuss how exam accommodations will be handled.

 Make an examination appointment in a timely manner, generally 3 days in advance of the exam, by filling out the student exam form located on the Student Accessibility Services webpage under the menu item "exam information for students"/ exam form.